rspeer/wordfreq/README.md

 probabilities from a distribution that peaks at the "present".
 I explored this in a Twitter thread at <https://twitter.com/r_speer/status/1493715982887571456>.

-The part of this distribution representing the "present" is not strictly a peak;
-it's a 20-year-long plateau from 2019 to 2039.
+The part of this distribution representing the "present" is not strictly a peak and doesn't move forward with time as the present does.
+Instead, it's a 20-year-long plateau from 2019 to 2039.
 (2019 is the last time Google Books Ngrams was updated, and 2039 is a time by which I will probably have figured out a new distribution.)

 Some examples: